abhiradadiya07/abhiradadiya07/README.md

 * 🌍 Proudly based in India
 * ✉️ Get in touch: abhishekradadiya0749@gmail.com
-* 🧠 Expanding my knowledge in High-Level Design (HLD) and Low-Level Design (LLD) principles.
+* 🧠 Expanding my knowledge in JAVA and SpringBoot along with deployment using AWS.
 * 🤝 Excited to collaborate on innovative projects
 * ⚡ Fun fact: ChatGPT is my best friend!